quanser/ACC-Competition-2025/Software_Setup/ACC software Instructions .md

 The purpose of this docker container is to ensure safe setup of the Quanser Interactive Labs virtual environment.

+<strong> To pull the most recent version of the Docker container from Dockerhub use the following command: </strong>

+     docker pull quanser/acc2025-virtual-qcar2

 1. Download the latest debian packages (only need to do once):
 ``` bash
 wget --no-cache https://repo.quanser.com/debian/prerelease/config/configure_repo_prerelease.sh